marionettejs/backbone.syphon/readme.md

+# Backbone.Syphon
-Backbone.Syphon - serialize the forms in your Backbone.Views into a JSON object for use with Backbone's models.
+Easily serialize forms in your Backbone.Views into a JSON representation.

 [![Build Status](https://travis-ci.org/marionettejs/backbone.syphon.svg)](https://travis-ci.org/marionettejs/backbone.syphon)

-## Backbone.Syphon

 Working with form elements in a Backbone view can become very tedious very quickly.
 You will either end up writing